 Affiliates that push your work to their built-in audiences receive commissions for successful advertising, so you can be sure that they will put in the effort to sell your services.

-See: Best Affiliate Programs for some great information on making money selling other business’ affiliate offers.
+See: Best Affiliate Programs for some great information on making money selling other businesses’ affiliate offers.

 There is a diverse amount of ways an affiliate could advocate for your services – discount codes, positive reviews, blog posts, prize draws, and more.
 Affiliates use tools to manage their affiliate links, and also use various types of digital marketing methods like SEO, PPC, and email marketing to promote their paid content.

 A third party in charge of most of the work – you just focus on selling